ARMmbed/mbed-os-5-docs/docs/porting/target/tickless/tickless.md

+# Tickless mode

 Tickless mode is an optimization mechanism available in RTOS for suspending the SysTick.
 You can use it in situations when RTOS is idle for multiple ticks, so you can achieve power savings by entering uninterrupted sleep.

-# Reminder on scheduling & sleep modes in Mbed OS
+## Reminder on scheduling & sleep modes in Mbed OS

 Mbed OS uses the SysTick timer at period of 1ms to process threads' scheduling.
 For instance, a system running two threads would see its timing diagram look like :